 What Is an Epic?

 “An epic is a large body of work that you can cut into several smaller tasks, called user stories.
-These stories are based on the requirements/requests of customers or end-users.
-They are also referred to as “issues’ in JIRA.”
+These stories depend on the requirements/requests of customers or end-users.
+You can also refer to them as ‘issues’ in JIRA.”

 Epics are an essential part of any agile and DevOps team.
 Epics go a long way in organizing the work and creating a hierarchical breakdown of the project.

-Epics frequently embody a couple of teams on more than one initiative and may also be tracked on more than one kanban board.
+Epics frequently embody a couple of teams on more than one initiative.
+You may also track them on more than one kanban board.

 You primarily deliver epics over a set of sprints.
-Over time, through development and customer feedback, a team learns more about an epic and subsequently adds or removes user stories to it as necessary.
+Over time, a team learns more about an epic through development and customer feedback.
+Subsequently, it adds or removes user stories to it as necessary.

 An essential aspect of agile epics is its scope in customer feedback and team cadence.